 Warning: Spoilers for Euphoria through episode 6 ahead.

-One interesting emotion that I’ve noticed he elicits — particularly in marginalized audiences — is terror.
+One interesting emotion that I've noticed he elicits—particularly in marginalized audiences—is terror.
 But what exactly makes him so terrifying to these audiences?
 Is it the ease at which this town allows him to carry out his evil misdeeds?
 How he moves within it as if he is invisible?
-Or does it have more to do with his disturbing lack of remorse at ruining the lives of everyone in town with his twisted plans, one person at a time?
+Or does it have more to do with his disturbing lack of remorse for ruining the lives of everyone in town with his twisted plans, one person at a time?

 Truth be told, all of these things make him relatively terrifying.